Kristina01111000/Drws_site/README.md

 - removed dates from posts in settings, all or nothing way to do it
 - no way to remove the author from the post, switched it to dr w,
 	- if you really want the author removed them I can edit the theme code, it will need to be reedited every time it updates (which is every week)

+- welcome page deleted, any changes to home page?